-The method outlined in Section 2 and applied in Section 3 is a specific realization of the basic concept of using SIDF I/O models as the basis for nonlinear compensator design proposed in [1] and developed for the synthesis of several specific controller configurations [2] - [7].
-The contribution of this paper is to extend these ideas to fill an important gap in fuzzy control, namely, the generation of fuzzy-logic controllers for plants that are too fast and/or too complicated for heuristic methods to be effective.
-Based on the example shown in Section 3, we feel that this model-based approach shows considerable promise in dealing with one of the more difficult problems in nonlinear systems design: the design of controllers to correct for the amplitude-dependence of nonlinear plants.
+The method outlined in Section 2 and applied in Section 3 is a second-generation realization of the basic concept of using SIDF I/O models as the basis for nonlinear compensator design proposed in [2] and developed for the synthesis of several specific controller configurations [5] - [8].
+One contribution of this paper is to extend these ideas to fill an important gap in fuzzy control, namely, the generation of FLCs for plants that are too fast and/or too complicated for heuristic methods to be effective.
+The novel feature in this approach is the addition of optimization to further improve the FLC performance insensitivity.
+We emphasize our conviction that one must have a preliminary FLC that gives nearly the desired behavior before optimization is feasible - that important role is played by use of the SIDF method.
+Based on the example shown in Section 3, we feel that this technique shows good promise in dealing with one of the more difficult problems in nonlinear systems design: the design of controllers to accommodate the amplitude-dependence of nonlinear plants.

-This approach is capable of treating nonlinear plants of a very general type, with no restrictions as to system order, number of nonlinearities, configuration, or nonlinearity type.
+This approach is capable of treating general nonlinear plants, with no restrictions as to system order, number or type of nonlinearities, or configuration.
 These results make the use of SIDF-based nonlinear controller design methods substantially more effective.
 It is also believed that this design approach will provide a framework for further developments in the realm of fuzzy-logic controller design for nonlinear systems.